MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

 # Description

 This event will fire before the registered protocol launch occurs.
 Currently a popup dialog is displayed in which the user can click `Open` or `Cancel`.
 If the request is made from a trustworthy origin a checkmark box will be displayed that will allow the user to always allow this registered protocol from this origin.
+The `NavigationStarting`, `NavigationCompleted, `SourceChanged`, `ContentLoading`, and `HistoryChanged` events will not fire when a request is made to launch a registered protocol.

 There are two events associated with the registered protocol launch - one for the main frame, and one for non-main frame(s).
 In the case in which the launch request is made from a non-main frame, the frame will raise a `LaunchingRegisteredProtocol` event as well as `CoreWebView2.FrameLaunchingRegisteredProtocol` event.
 # Examples